Dungyichao/PeriodicScheduler_Semaphore/README.md

 <img src="/img/periodic4.gif" height="50%" width="50%">
 </p>

+### 7.5 Thread Sleep
+We can also make one of task sleep for specified time period.
+During the sleeping time, the task scheduler would skip the sleeping task and move on to executing the non-sleeping task.

 # 8. Reference and conclusion
 * Udemy course: Build Your Own RealTime OS (RTOS) From Ground Up on ARM 1.
 Instructor: Israel Gbati